RusDewmina428/Python-Project-2/README.md

 Help us improve Galaxy Invaders!
 1. Play the game thoroughly to identify behavior that doesn't match the feature descriptions or seems incorrect (e.g., issues with scoring, lives, shields, power-ups, enemy patterns, game state).
 Check GitHub Issues for known bugs.
 2. Debug and correct the Python code, primarily within `space_adventure.py`, to align the game with the intended mechanics.
-3. Commit your fixes and submit them via Pull Requests (PRs) to the main repository.
+3. Commit your fixes and submit them via Pull Requests (PRs) to the mai python space_adventure.pyn repository.
 4.  **Focus on logical fixes.** Ensure your code is readable and adheres to good practices.
 Avoid unnecessary structural changes that might disrupt existing functionality or tests.

 *(Note: Potential areas needing attention include calculation errors, condition logic, power-up effects, or game state transitions.
 Exploring the code and gameplay is the best way to find these.)*